-As IS fighters raced towards Mosul before dawn on June 6, the jihadists hoped only to take a neighborhood for several hours, one of them later told a friend in Baghdad.
+As IS fighters raced towards Mosul before dawn on June 6, the jihadists hoped only to take a neighbourhood for several hours, one of them later told a friend in Baghdad.
 They did not expect state control to crumble.
 They hurtled into five districts in their hundreds, and would, over the next few days, reach over 2,000 fighters, welcomed by the city’s angry Sunni residents.

-The first line of Mosul’s defense was the sixth brigade of the Third Iraqi army division.
+The first line of Mosul’s defence was the sixth brigade of the Third Iraqi army division.
 On paper, the brigade had 2,500 men.
 The reality was closer to 500.
 The brigade was also short of weapons and ammunition, according to one non-commissioned officer.
-Infantry, armor and tanks had been shifted to Anbar, where more than 6,000 soldiers had been killed and another 12,000 had deserted.
+Infantry, armour and tanks had been shifted to Anbar, where more than 6,000 soldiers had been killed and another 12,000 had deserted.
 It left Mosul with virtually no tanks and a shortage of artillery, according to Gharawi.

 There was also a problem with ghost soldiers – men on the books who paid their officers half their salaries and in return did not show up for duty.
-Investigators from the defense ministry had sent a report on the phenomenon to superiors in 2013.
+Investigators from the defence ministry had sent a report on the phenomenon to superiors in 2013.
 Nothing was heard back, a sergeant who was based in Mosul told Reuters.

 In all, there were supposed to be close to 25,000 soldiers and police in the city; the reality, several local officials and security officers say, was at best 10,000.
 In the district of Musherfa, one of the city’s main entry points, there were just 40 soldiers on duty the night of June 6.